 Weather and climate – Severe weather events can alter milk production.
-For example, extended heat waves, widespread flooding or major snowstorms negatively impact herds and destroy feed crops, affecting production in both the short and long term.
-Climate plays a role, too, especially in North America where it varies from region to region.
+For example, extended heat waves, widespread flooding or major snowstorms negatively impact herds and destroy feed crops, affecting production in the short and long term.
+Climate also plays a role, especially in North America where it varies from region to region.
 For example, the spring flush arrives a bit earlier in the West and Southwest.
 It comes a bit later in the upper Midwest and Mid-east, and later still in the northeastern U.S. and southern Canada.

 Production problems – Dairy traders are especially valuable when regional problems put the supply chain in jeopardy.
 For example, droughts can decimate herds.
 Snowstorms can halt milk transport.
 In the case of a drought or extended heat wave, cows get exhausted and produce much less milk.
 In the case of a snowstorm or other significant weather event, impacted transport lanes keep trucks from collecting milk, forcing producers to waste it.

 With supplies suddenly short, demand for dairy products elsewhere will surge, and traders will need to keep processors supplied with milk from elsewhere until things get back to normal.